jonathan-vella/architecting-for-success/402-ALZ-for-OpenAI/wds/readme.md

 Your solution must be based on a governance-driven approach, and must include all of the following:

-1. An Azure Landing Zone architecture design
+1. An Azure Landing Zone architecture design.
-2. A high-level architecture diagram of Azure OpenAI Services and other supporting services
+2. A high-level architecture diagram of Azure OpenAI Services and all other supporting services.
-3. A network architecture design
+3. A network architecture design which is secure and resilient.
-4. A list of the required Azure Policy policies or initiatives including scope assignments
+4. A list of the required Azure Policy policies or initiatives including scope assignments.

 When designing your solution, consider the following: